-Hypersonic flight experiments and tests have been conducted for several years, the results of which have brought a wealth of data about the characteristics of hypersonic flight.
-DARPA, DOE, NASA and the defense services have demonstrated various key technological areas using sled tests and wind tunnel tests and have conducted full system flight tests.
-This topic area is dedicated to plans, objectives, results, challenges and other items related to hypersonic flight testing.
+Hypersonic flight experiments and tests have been conducted for several years in the U.S. and with our international partners, the results of which have brought a wealth of data about the characteristics of hypersonic flight.
+This topic area is dedicated to plans, objectives, results, challenges, lessons learned, and other items related to hypersonic flight testing.
 It explores new ways to conduct flight tests in a resource and schedule constrained environment.
-Topics such as accuracy, maneuvers, thermal protection capabilities, all weather operations, range infrastructure, post flight recovery, flight termination, diagnostics, measurements, communications, security and capabilities will also be addressed.
+Topics such as accuracy, maneuvers, thermal protection capabilities, all weather operations, range infrastructure, post flight recovery, flight termination, diagnostics, measurements, communications, SWIL/HWIL, Monte Carlo simulations, security and capabilities will also be addressed.
 The ultimate goal is to share knowledge and plans of hypersonic flight experimentation and testing and determine where knowledge and efforts can be leveraged.